startreedata/thirdeye/thirdeye-ui/README.md

 This will build and deploy the project using [webpack-dev-server](https://github.com/webpack/webpack-dev-server) at http://localhost:7004.

-Note that configuration for the proxy to the `/api` endpoints is located in `webpack.config.dev.js` under `devServer.proxy`.
+Note that configuration for the proxy to the `/api` endpoint is located in `webpack.config.dev.js` under `devServer.proxy`.

 ## Supported Browsers